 MISSION AND GOALS

-The National Center for Institutional Diversity (NCID) seeks to strengthen and integrate research about diversity, inclusion and equity in education and society, and to promote its effective use in addressing contemporary issues.
+The National Center for Institutional Diversity (NCID) seeks to strengthen and integrate research about diversity, equity, and inclusion in education and society, and to promote its effective use in addressing contemporary issues.

-- We promote cross-disciplinary scholarship by engaging in its direct production, supporting the work of others, and disseminating promising findings from affiliated scholars, faculty, and graduate students.
-We also manage an extensive network of over 300 scholars from institutions across the country and nurture early-career scholars through our research fellowships.
+- We promote cross-disciplinary research and scholarship development by engaging in its direct production, supporting the work of others, and disseminating promising findings from affiliated scholars, faculty, and graduate students.
+We also manage an extensive network of over 400 scholars from institutions across the country and nurture early-career scholars through our research fellowships.

-The NCID is based at the University of Michigan and represents a commitment to affirm the central value of diversity, inclusion, and equity in the nation’s communities, institutions and society.
+The NCID is based at the University of Michigan and represents a commitment to affirm the central value of diversity, equity, and inclusion in the nation’s communities, institutions and society.